Oceanographic Museum of Vietnam

 History & Location

-The Museum is located at 1 Cau Da St., about 5km from Nha Trang City Center, at the foot of the outcrop where Bao Dai Village is constructed ina grand French-colonial building.
-Opened to the public on September 14th, 1922, today it is still a popular destination for both domestic and foreign tourists.
+The Museum is located at 1 Cau Da St., approximately 5km from Nha Trang City Center, situated at the foot of the picturesque outcrop where Bao Dai Village is designed within a grand French-colonial building.
+Opened to the public on September 14, 1922, it continues to be a favored destination for both domestic and international tourists in 2025.

 What To See

-Apart from the museum aquariums, there are also many of the theme rooms in the National Oceanographic Museum of Vietnam which focus on marine science featuring the history of its research equipment and technology such as: “From Light to Life” (features algae and phytoplankton), “Life in a Drop of Water” (microscopic aquatic organisms), or rooms illustrating coastal natural disasters, sacred legends, traditions and culture of Vietnam fishing.
+In addition to the aquariums, the National Oceanographic Museum of Vietnam contains several themed rooms focusing on marine science and the history of research equipment and technology.
+Notable exhibitions include: “From Light to Life” (which highlights algae and phytoplankton), “Life in a Drop of Water” (showcasing microscopic aquatic organisms), and rooms dedicated to illustrating coastal natural disasters, sacred legends, as well as the traditions and cultural practices associated with Vietnamese fishing.

 How To Get There